In this article

 No matter how small or big the credit is, customers will always appreciate a price cut.
 If they are happy with your product or service, then free credits might just be the push they need for them to tell their friends about your business.

-5. Riff Raff: Amplify your product giveaways with social media
+5. Riff Raff & Co: Amplify your product giveaways with social media

 Referral programs don't have to be complicated.
 Toy company Riff Raff ran a Facebook referral contest, giving away customized sleep toys to lucky winners.

-Contest participants were asked to share via email, Facebook, and Instagram and when a person makes five successful referrals,he or she gets a free customized toy valued at $80.
+Contest participants were asked to share via email, Facebook, and Instagram and when a person made five successful referrals, he or she would get a free customized toy valued at $80.

-(NOTE: Riff Raff uses ReferralCandy to run its referral program!)
+(NOTE: Riff Raff uses ReferralCandy to run its six-figure sales referral program!)

 Why it works